Russia's ruling party makes a "decent showing," President Medvedev says

 “The last time we had an election at the federal level without a pre-ordained result was ‘99,” she said.
 “Since then all elections have pre-ordained results and were to maintain the political monopoly of the ruling elite.”

-In September Medvedev called on the United Russia party to endorse Putin for president in 2012.
-Putin in turn suggested that Medvedev should take over the role of prime minister if the party wins elections, in what would be a straight swap of their roles.
+Also in September, Medvedev called on the United Russia party to endorse Putin for president in 2012.
+Putin, in turn, suggested that Medvedev should take over the role of prime minister if the party wins elections in what would be a straight swap of their roles.

 Putin stepped down as president in 2008 because the Russian constitution at that time limited the office to two consecutive four-year terms.

-Under amendments to the constitution that came into force on December 31, 2008, the presidential term was extended to six years.
+Under amendments to the constitution that went into effect on December 31, 2008, the presidential term was extended to six years.

 This means that if Putin is elected in March 2012 for six years, he would be eligible to run for another six-year term after that, potentially keeping him in charge until 2024.